 Since a portfolio lender is a local bank that lends their own money, they do not have to meet Fannie Mae lending guidelines, which allows them more flexibility.
 However, they do not offer all the loan programs that large banks offer.
 My portfolio lender does not offer a 30-year fixed mortgage.
 My portfolio lender only offers a 15-year fixed, 5/30 ARM, or 7/30 ARM.
 To get the lowest interest rate, I use a 5/30 ARM on most of my rental properties.
 Here is a great article with more information on ARMs.
 Each portfolio lender has different terms and loan programs.
 I can put 20 percent down on as many properties as I can qualify for with my portfolio lender.
 Some local banks require 25 percent down, some will only offer 25 or 20-year amortizations, and some have higher interest rates.
 If you are looking for a portfolio lender, make sure you shop around to find the best terms.

 A portfolio lender will also want you to have all your accounts and money in their bank.
 This is usually not a big issue for most people since a portfolio lender will have very competitive programs and products that align with the larger national banks.
-The better relationship you build with a portfolio lender the better loans you will get.
+The better the relationship you build with a portfolio lender the better loans you will get.

-How does my portfolio lender save deals for clients?
+How does lender save deals?

 I have sold many houses in my career that were owned by HUD or a bank.
 They have very specific rules when selling their homes, and not all lenders know those rules.
 HUD is very clear they will make no repairs on homes and the buyer cannot turn on the water for inspections or an appraisal if the pipes do not hold air pressure.
 HUD discloses if the pipes hold pressure on their website on every HUD home for sale.
 We ran into problems all the time with lenders and real estate agents who did not realize they could not turn the water on until the bid was accepted and they were trying to complete an inspection.

 Most lenders will not lend on a home if it cannot be verified that the water and other utilities work.
 When we ran into this problem we saved many deals because we told the buyer about the local lender who did not require the water to be on.
-The buyer switched lenders, switched loan programs, and were able to buy the home.
+The buyer switched lenders, switched loan programs, and was able to buy the home.

 I found my portfolio lender because I am a real estate agent and I heard from other agents that my portfolio lender was the best bank for investors.
 After I ran into problems with my mortgage broker financing my fifth rental property, I contacted a portfolio lender to see what they could offer.
 The portfolio lender had the perfect loans for my investment properties.
 It took me about a week to move all of my accounts over to the new bank so I could easily finance new rentals.